NCoding95/enrollment-forecasting/README.md

 ### Customization

-Modify these parameters in `mini.py` to experiment:
+Modify these parameters in `mini.ipynb` to experiment:

 ```python
 # Model hyperparameters